 Select a an exam type

 This MSc provides a thorough grounding in anthropological theory and analysis, an understanding of ethnographic approaches to the study of social worlds, and a strong foundation in research practices.
-Flexible in its structure, the programme enhances students' employability by focusing also on the interface between anthropological research and professional practices.
+This programme is unique in training and supporting students to carry out their own qualitative research projects to help them develop practical skills relevant to a wide range of careers.
 The programme aims to develop knowledge and understanding of major theoretical, ethnographic and methodological debates in social anthropology.
 Students develop an understanding of human cultural worlds through in-depth historical study, gain knowledge of specific societies and specialist approaches, and enhance their independent research skills through practical training in research methods.

 A minimum of an upper second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard.